 The PsyD admission committee takes into consideration the breadth and depth of an applicant's foundation of general knowledge of psychology and clinical and research experience in granting admission.
 Scores on the Graduate Record Examination (including the Psychology Subject Test), in addition to a review of undergraduate and graduate transcripts, provide an assessment of an applicant's general knowledge.
-The average undergraduate grade point average for students in the 2014-2016 entering classes was 3.30 (range: 2.40-4.00), average GRE Verbal Test score was 153 (range: 140-169), average GRE Quantitative Test score was 148 (range: 136-164), average GRE Analytic Writing score was 4.1 (range: 3-6), and average Psychology Subject Test score was 609 (range: 460-770).
 The profession of clinical psychology requires individual and interpersonal competencies in addition to academic preparation.
 Interpersonal attributes and skills are therefore taken into consideration in assessing an individual's qualification for admission.

-- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A master's degree from a regionally accredited institution. - Official transcripts in a registrar's sealed and stamped or signed envelope from the accredited institutions that awarded the baccalaureate and master's degrees to the applicant and all official transcript(s) of post-baccalaureate study.
+- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A master's degree from a regionally accredited institution. - Official transcripts sent electronically via one of the approved companies listed on the GSEP website from the institutions that awarded the baccalaureate and master's degrees to the applicant as well as all transcripts from all other colleges or universities attended. - An autobiographical statement of 3 to 10 typed pages that addresses factors in the applicant's past that led to an interest in psychology, current interests in psychology, reasons for applying to Pepperdine University, and professional plans 10 years after graduating.

-- An autobiographical statement of 3 to 10 typed pages that addresses factors in the applicant's past that led to an interest in psychology, current interests in psychology, reasons for applying to Pepperdine University, and professional plans 10 years after graduating. - A brief resume of professional experience both inside and outside the field of psychology (include current professional activities). - Two recommendations: If possible, one from a college professor familiar with the applicant's academic performance and one from a clinical supervisor familiar with the applicant's clinical skills.
-Professional recommendations can be sent by mail or e-mail.
-If sent by mail, to be considered official, the envelope must be signed by the recommender on the envelope seal.
-If sent by e-mail, the recommendation letter must be sent from a professional e-mail address directly to the enrollment services officer. - Scores from the Graduate Record Examination (General and Psychology Subject Test sections), taken within the past five years. - The Clinical and Research Experience form, as provided in the Application for Admission. - Personal interviews may be required. - Optional: It is recommended that applicants submit course descriptions of master's degree courses to assist the PsyD admission committee in assessing the breadth and depth of the applicant's academic preparation.
+- A brief resu - A brief resume of professional experience both inside and outside the field of psychology (include current professional activities). - Two recommendations: If possible, one from a college professor familiar with the applicant's academic performance and one from a clinical supervisor familiar with the applicant's clinical skills.
+The online Professional Recommendation form should be emailed to gsep-admissions@pepperdine.edu. - Scores from the Graduate Record Examination (General and Psychology Subject Test sections), taken within the past five years. - The Clinical and Research Experience form, as provided in the Application for Admission. - Personal interviews may be required. - Optional: It is recommended that applicants submit course descriptions of master's degree courses to assist the PsyD admission committee in assessing the breadth and depth of the applicant's academic preparation.